pandas-dev/pandas/doc/source/advanced.rst

    ser.iloc[positions]
    ser.take(positions)

-For DataFrames, the given indices should be a 1d list or ndarray that specifies row or column positions.
+For DataFrames, the given indexes should be a 1d list or ndarray that specifies row or column positions.

 .. ipython:: python